GeorgeMuscat/resume/resume.typ

     #pagebreak()
     == Projects

+    ==== FuzzyWuzzy - An In Memory Resetting Binary Fuzzer

+    This project was undertaken as a 4 person group for a university course.
+Our fuzzer was designed with modularity and speed as our main goals.
+Modularity allows a user to easily write new strategies for generating fuzzing inputs.
+Speed was achieved by creating a harness that hooks libc calls to provide coverage based mutations of inputs, as well as being able to reset the process being fuzzed without having to create new processes (reducing major overhead).
+This assignment received full marks.
+Source code can be found here #link("https://github.com/GeorgeMuscat/fuzzywuzzy")

     ==== Spark - A Platform For Student Society Discovery

     Lead Engineer in a team of 5, designed and implemented a NodeJS full-stack webapp for university students and societies using JIRA to aid Agile Development.
 Backend technologies include TypeScript, ExpressJS and Prisma ORM (sqlite).
 Frontend technologies include TypeScript, React and MUI.
 Presented as a MVP with an associated report #link("https://woop.xyz/spark-report.pdf")[(link)].
 Received a 97/100 overall mark and highest participation/contribution mark of 20/20.
 Source available on request.

     ==== CTFs